Open-Models/Base/organisation/contribution-guidelines.md

 ## Contribute using content

-The contribution is not limited to producing the content of the brick of knowledge.
+The contribution is not limited to producing the content of the base of knowledge.

 If you feel you're ready, you can provide education on the subject of open models: workshops, training courses, conferences...
 As well as producing content for social networks.